nose-devs/nose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

     ...             want = False
     ...         return want

-To test the plugin, we'll configure a test run to use it by giving the config instance a `PluginManager` that includes the new plugin.
-In this test run, the unwanted package is not discovered.
+In the next test run we use the plugin, and the unwanted package is not discovered.

     >>> run(argv=argv,
     ...     plugins=[UnwantedPackagePlugin()]) # doctest: +REPORT_NDIFF